Xiaoranabc/MiniDropbox_AWS_cdk_sdk_EC2_S3_DynamoDB/README.md

 ```
 Open the URL shown in your terminal.

 If a Cognito prompt will ask you to sign in.
-Use the following credentials:
+Use the following instructions:
-- Username: testuser
-- Password: Nc!19690628
+- Create a user with username and password.
+A valid password must at least 11 digits and contain a lower letter, an upper letter, a symbol character and numbers.
+- After create a account, please go to aws console and search Cognito.
+Choose the userpool created by cdk - choose the username just created - click 'Action' - click 'Confirm account'
+- Back to the front-end React, reload the web page back to sign in, enter your username and password

 # References
 [aws cdk example](https://github.com/aws-samples/aws-cdk-examples/tree/main/typescript/s3-object-lambda)